 Kerala Style Fish Curry in Ground Coconut Gravy

 Tips:

 • If you don’t have raw mango, add tamarind extract instead.
 Soak 2-inch slice of fresh tamarind in 1/4 cup of warm water for 5 minutes.
 Combine the tamarind well in water, strain the tamarind extract and add it to the curry.
-If using concentrated tamarind pulp, use a very less amount 1/2 tsp or so.
+If using concentrated tamarind pulp, use very less 1/2 tsp or so.

+Kerala Style Fish Curry in Ground Coconut Gravy